DevExpress/devextreme-documentation/concepts/80 Troubleshooting/30 3rd-Party Frameworks Issues/10 Fluent UI/05 Panels, Modals, Dialogs.md

     export default App;

-For Fluent UI Dialog specify the `modalProps` property, since Dialog does not include `focusTrapZoneProps`:
+If you use the Fluent UI Dialog, specify the `modalProps` property, since the Dialog does not include `focusTrapZoneProps`:

     const focusTrapZoneProps = {
         disabled: true